How to grow and care for calla lilies (Zantedeschia)

 How to care for calla lily (Zantedeschia)

 Regular watering is important to maintain the handsome lush growth of calla lilies.
-Ideally, keep compost moist but take care not to over-water either.
-Once flowering shoots of calla lily appear, feed every three to four weeks with a liquid fertilizer high in potash, such as liquid tomato fertilizer.
+Ideally, keep compost moist but take care not to over-water.
+Once flowering shoots of calla lily appear, you can feed every three to four weeks with a liquid fertiliser high in potash, such as liquid tomato fertiliser.
+However, this isn't essential.
 Regularly remove dead and faded flower stems and leaves.

 How to propagate calla lily (Zantedeschia)